You created a batch to migrate the mailboxes from Exchange On-Premises to Exchange Online. Normally…

-What to do after installing the Hybrid Configuration Wizard (HCW)?
-After installing HCW, the on-premises Exchange environment is configured with Office 365.
+What to do after running the Hybrid Configuration Wizard (HCW)?
+After running HCW, the on-premises Exchange environment is configured with Office 365.
 Is there an Exchange Hybrid test plan checklist, or can we start migrating the on-premises items to Office 365?
 I recommend using a checklist before migrating the mailboxes.
 You will create test items step by step in both environments and test thoroughly.
-In this article, we will have a look at the Exchange Hybrid test plan checklist.
+In this article, we will look at the Exchange Hybrid test plan checklist.

-I recommend to install a separate Exchange Server 2016 and install HCW on it.
-Then you can keep the Exchange Server 2016 running and decommission the other Exchange Servers.
+I recommend installing a separate Exchange Server and selecting that Exchange Server when running the HCW.
+Then you can keep the Exchange Server running and decommission the other Exchange Servers.

 Exchange Hybrid test plan checklist